Partial Strategyproofness: Relaxing Strategyproofness for the Random Assignment Problem: Comparing Mechanisms by Vulnerability to Manipulation and Degree of Strategyproofness

-To see \ref{item:ISM_DOSP}), note that if $f$ is as intensely and strongly manipulable as $g$, then any agent who can manipulate $g$ also finds a manipulation to $f$.
-Thus, the set of utilities on which $g$ is partially strategyproof cannot be larger than the set of utilities on which $f$ is partially strategyproof.
-This in turn implies $\rho_{(N,M,\mathbf{q})}(f) \geq \rho_{(N,M,\mathbf{q})}(g)$.
+\end{definition} In words, $\g$ is strongly as manipulable as $\f$ if any agent who can manipulate $\f$ in a given situation can also manipulate $\g$ in the same situation. \begin{proof}[Proof of Proposition~\ref{PROP:DOSP_ISM_CONSISTENT}] \emph{Statement~\ref{ITM:VULNERABILITY_CONSISTENCY:VUL_IMPL_DOSP}.} Observe that, if $\f$ is strongly as manipulable as $\g$, then any agent who can manipulate $\g$ also finds a manipulation to $\f$.
+Thus, the set of utility functions on which $\g$ makes truthful reporting a dominant strategy cannot be larger than the set of utilities on which $\f$ does the same.
+This in turn implies $\rho_{(N,M,q)}(\f) \geq \rho_{(N,M,q)}(\g)$.